meltano/meltano/docs/src/docs/configuration.md

 ### Custom Python Package Index (PyPi)

-If you need to fetch packages from a custom Python Package Index (PyPi), you can configure the `PIP_INDEX_URL` with you custom url before running `meltano install`.
+If you need to fetch packages from a custom Python Package Index (PyPi), you can configure the `PIP_INDEX_URL` with your custom URL before running `meltano install`.

 e.g.
 ```